Prenglis/SetlCup/README.md

 Setlcup can be called in multiple ways:
 ### Command Line
 ```
-setlx setlcup.stlx -p <input_grammar>
+setlx setlcup.stlx -p <input_file>
 ```
-Creates the Parser in the file _Grammar.stlx
+Creates the Parser in the file  input_file_Grammar.stlx (in the directory of the input-file)
 ```
-setlx setlcup.stlx -p <input_grammar> -d
+setlx setlcup.stlx -p <input_file> -d
 ```
-Creates the Parser in the file _Grammar.stlx and outputs information about the creation process
+Creates the Parser in the file input_file_Grammar.stlx (in the directory of the input-file) and outputs information about the creation process
 ```
-setlx setlcup.stlx -h
+setlx setlcup.stlx -p -h
 ```
 Shows information about how to call SetlCup correctly
 #### Testing